Alex Poole

 Alex Poole (born October 4, 1986) is an American multi-instrumentalist musician from Nashville, Tennessee.
-Poole has prolifically contributed to the Black Metal genre having led or contributed to a number of black metal bands including Chaos Moon, Manetheren, Krieg, Skaphe, Martrod, and Gardsghastr.
+Poole has prolifically contributed to the black metal genre, having led or contributed to a number of bands, including Chaos Moon, Manetheren, Krieg, Skáphe, Martröð, and Gardsghastr.
 He has also played live with a number of bands to fill in for missing guitarists or bassists over the years (e.g. Adzalaan, Benighted in Sodom, Dagger Lust, Heimnar, In Ruins, and Triumvir Foil).

 Stage names

 Alex Poole first recorded music under Alexander during his project, Troglodytic.
 After that, he used Esoterica as a pseudonym up until 2012 when he began releasing music under a band with the same name.
 At that point, he began using A. Poole as his stage name.
 Still later in his career in 2016, Poole began using his initials, A.P., as a pseudonym.